-In my experience in the networking world people seem to fall into one of two categories: those that are all about the policy and those that are all about the user.
+In my experience of the networking world people seem to fall into one of two categories: those that are all about the policy and those that are all about the user.

 Actually it’s really IT folk in general and I’m very much in the latter camp.
 I have on IT worked in schools, non-profits and now at a university and something I’ve found almost all users have in common is they’re not interested in IT policy.

 They have a job to do or something they want to achieve.
-IT policy, as a general rule, will get in the way of this.
+If you start talking about IT policy, as a general rule, the user will see this as getting in their way.

 In theory it shouldn’t be this way.
 Our carefully crafted ITIL compliant framework is all about ensuring users have what they need and a service catalog that’s makes it all clear.

 The trouble is often what they want isn’t in the service catalog… so what then?
 Sure we can spend months developing a solution this fits and rolling it into the catalog, but by then the user has become deeply frustrated, rolled their own solution, or given up completely.